dhonaobina/Quiz-App/README.md

 ## UX

 To enhance my web development skills, I have been using various resources besides the modules from Percipio, which are provided by Learning People Australia.
-One of them is the YouTube channel Web Dev Simplified, where I learned some useful concepts and techniques.
+One of them is the YouTube channel, Web Dev Simplified, where I learned some useful concepts and techniques in JavaScript.

 ### Background and colors:

-Chosen background image is related to Quiz and Color choices are simple and easy on eyes.
+The chosen background image is related to the Quiz and Color choices are simple and easy on eyes.
 The app creates a positive and engaging experience for anyone who loves quizzes.

 ### Framework:

-HTML, CSS, JavaScript and Added Bootstrap
+HTML, CSS, JavaScript and Bootstrap

 ### If I would do this project again:
 - Add a score at the end of quiz and create a Scoreboard page